 Are you looking for ideas for teaching preschool Spanish?
-You are in the right place!
-Here I’m collecting resources for just that, and will share my week-by-week plans with you.
-I’ve found that many parents and teachers are looking beyond teaching lists of colors, numbers, and objects.
+You’re in the right place!
+Here I’m collecting resources for just that, and will share my week-by-week plans.
+I’ve found that many parents and teachers are looking beyond lists of colors, numbers, and objects.
 We want to teach children real, living language.
 At the same time, simply turning on a Spanish nursery rhyme just sounds like noise to beginners.
 With these lessons, I will help you bridge the gap to authentic language, through learning words in context.

 Lesson 1: Buenos días